AndrewDragonCh/DisablePortals/README.md

 ## Game Rule

-Minecraft 1.21.9 removed the server property `allow-nether` in favor of the new game rule `allowEnteringNetherUsingPortals` - [source](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-21-9#:~:text=Removed%20server%20property%20allow%2Dnether%20in%20favor%20of%20the%20new%20game%20rule%20allowEnteringNetherUsingPortals)
-With that, the `togglenetherportals` command will be depricated in favor of the new game rule.
+Minecraft 1.21.9 removed the server property `allow-nether` in favor of the new gamerule `allowEnteringNetherUsingPortals`.
+This new gamerule completely disables the Nether in the same way this plugin does, making it unnecessary.
+With that, the `togglenetherportals` command will be depricated in favor of the new game rule whenever this plugin gets updated to support newer versions.
+Read more about this in the [blog post on Minecraft.net](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-21-9#:~:text=Removed%20server%20property%20allow%2Dnether%20in%20favor%20of%20the%20new%20game%20rule%20allowEnteringNetherUsingPortals)

 ## Download